 His experience pretty much only was with rich, white, upper-class women.
 So if you find a therapist who sites their operating theory as Freudian, that gives you some indication on how their approach will be influenced by.

-But what you’re more likely to find are terms like “cognitive” or “psychodynamic”.
+But what you’re more likely to find are terms like “cognitive” or “psychodynamic” or "existential".
 Cognitive behavioral therapy is one of the most common types of therapy there is.
 But it’s not for everyone.

 When you’re looking at potential therapists, take some time to google the terms they list on their site or profile.

 Some of the terms like “family therapist” are easy to understand, but others like “narrative” are a little vaguer.
 A few minutes of research should be all you need to figure out which approach is for you.

 That said – you may not pick the right approach on the first try.
 Even the best therapist in the world isn’t right for 100% of people.
 The worst thing you can do is give up if you didn’t find an approach or therapist you like on the first try.

 And if you do find something didn’t work or you didn’t like it – let your therapist know.
 Telling them “this didn’t work for me” is great feedback.
 Now they can start building a better idea of what kind of personalized care they can deliver to you.

 5. Call Your Insurance

 For many of us, even if we have great job benefits, therapy isn’t always covered in-network.
 That doesn’t mean you can’t write it off or use funds from your HSA.